-Table 11.
+Table 12.
 Readable or Programmable Area of Memory While an Erase Operation is Suspended

-Suspended operation Readable Region or Programmable Of Memory Array Sector Erase(4KB) All but the Big Block being Erased Block Erase(32KB) All but the Big Block being Erased Block Erase(64KB) All but the Big Block being Erased
+Suspended operation Readable Region or Programmable Of Memory Array Sector Erase(4KB) All but the Sector being Erased Block Erase(32KB) All but the 32KB Block being Erased Block Erase(64KB) All but the 64KB Block being Erased

-When the Serial NOR Flash receives the Suspend instruction, there is a latency of tESL before the Write Enable Latch (WEL) bit clears to "0" and the SUS sets to "1", after which the device is ready to accept one of the instructions listed in "Table Acceptable Instructions During Erase Suspend after tESL" (e.g. FAST READ).
-Refer to " AC Characteristics" for tESL timings.
-"Table Acceptable instructions During Suspend (tESL not required)" lists the Instructions for which the tESL latencies do not apply.
+When the Serial NOR Flash receives the Suspend instruction, there is a latency of tPSL or tESL before the Write Enable Latch (WEL) bit clears to "0" and the SUS2 or SUS1 sets to "1", after which the device is ready to accept one of the instructions listed in "Table Acceptable Instructions During Program/Erase Suspend after tPSL/tESL" (e.g. FAST READ).
+Refer to "AC Characteristics" for tPSL and tESL timings.
+"Table Acceptable instructions During Suspend (tPSL/tESL not required)" lists the Instructions for which the tPSL and tESL latencies do not apply.
 For example, "05h", "66h" and "99h" can be issued at any time after the Suspend instruction.

-Status Register bit 15 (SUS) can be read to check the suspend status.
-The SUS (Erase Suspend Bit) sets to "1" when an erase operation is suspended.
-The SUS clears to "0" when the erase instruction is resumed.
+Status Register bit 15 (SUS2) and bit 10 (SUS1) can be read to check the suspend status.
+The SUS2 (Program Suspend Bit) sets to "1" when a program instruction is suspended.
+The SUS1 (Erase Suspend Bit) sets to "1" when an erase operation is suspended.
+The SUS2 or SUS1 clears to "0" when the program or erase instruction is resumed.